striblab/strib-ai2html/README.md

 This project provides a command line tool to help manage and install `ai2html` specific to the Star Tribune.
 You will need to have [NodeJS](https://nodejs.org/en/) installed.
 For Windows users, it's best to use the NodeJS prompt application that gets installed

-- Install tool globally: `npm install @striblab/strib-ai2html -g`
+1. Install tool globally: `npm install @striblab/strib-ai2html -g`

 - To update, run the same command.

 _Note: In theory this tool could be used with `npx`, but doing that causes some odd errors.
 TODO: Revisit as `npx` allows users to use the newest version of the tool._

+### Script and templates

+Run the following to compile and install the `ai2html` script and config, as well as the Strib template:

+1. Run: `strib-ai2html install`
+   - More than likely you will need to be an administrator to run this, and may have to prefix the comand with `sudo`.

+If you run into font checking issues, see the _Fonts_ section below.

 ### Fonts